(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 A single compound often contains several functional groups, particularly in biological organic chemistry.
 For example, the six-carbon sugar molecules glucose and fructose contain aldehyde and ketone groups, respectively, containing five alcohol groups.
 A compound with several alcohol groups is often referred to as a ‘polyol’.

-The hormone testosterone, the amino acid phenylalanine, and the glycolysis metabolite dihydroxyacetone phosphate all contain multiple functional groups, as labeled below.
+The hormones testosterone and dihydroxyacetone phosphate, as well as the amino acid phenylalanine, all contain multiple functional groups, as labeled below.

-While not a complete list, this section covers the most important functional groups we will encounter in biochemistry.
-Table 1.7 provides a summary of all the groups listed in this section.
+Although not exhaustive, this section covers the most important functional groups that we will encounter in biochemistry.
+Table 1.7 summarizes all the groups listed in this section.

 Table 1.7 Common Organic Functional Groups